 E - eliminate smoking in pregnancy and protect baby with a smoke-free family or whānau, whare (home) and waka (car)

-Make sure you protect your baby with a smoke-free family or whānau, whare (home) and waka (car).
+Protect your baby with a smoke-free family or whānau, whare (home) and waka (car).
 If you want to give up smoking:

 - call the free Quitline on 0800 778 778 or text 4006